allegro/allegro.tech/_posts/2015-12-04-dc5-great-adventure.md

 We started with reviewing lessons learned from previous infrastructure migrations to focus on the most important issues:

-* reaching all potential stakeholders at Allegro Group, present the scale of the project, confront their needs with ours and set up good communication
+* reaching all potential stakeholders at Allegro, present the scale of the project, confront their needs with ours and set up good communication
 * designing the core network and order necessary hardware as fast as possible
 * planning the migration with development teams to maintain the redundancy of all services at all stages of the process
 * ensuring that key cooperating companies will be available to support us (e.g. experienced contractors dealing with operational works in DC, a transportation company, and a company accountable for [structured cabling](https://en.wikipedia.org/wiki/Structured_cabling)).

-Allegro Group companies operate about seventy five websites that are available in twenty countries.
+Allegro companies operate about seventy five websites that are available in twenty countries.
 Hundreds of external and internal services, micro services and tools fuel the company and we had to take all of them into account during the migration.

 The key issue was to establish a good communication plan to avoid any misunderstandings and prevent situations such as “DC5?
 Migration?
 Never heard of it”.
-At first, information about our plans and suitable dates were communicated to all Allegro Group employees using various formal and informal channels.
+At first, information about our plans and suitable dates were communicated to all Allegro employees using various formal and informal channels.
 We believe it is better to reach someone a few times than not to reach him or her at all.
 Then, representatives of sixteen key infrastructure and development teams gathered on a daily basis to discuss the project progress.
 These representatives were sharing information with their teams, while these teams were accountable for communication with their clients – let’s call them “Business
 People”.
-Simultaneously, Marcin Mazurek (Infrastructure and IT Operations Director) and other members of Allegro Group management were merging this project with other business strategic projects.
+Simultaneously, Marcin Mazurek (Infrastructure and IT Operations Director) and other members of Allegro management were merging this project with other business strategic projects.

 The diversity of types of servers, network and storage devices and complexity of applied solutions one could find in DC2 was